Introduction

 - SMAW (Stick Welding): Versatile but requires skill

-- FCAW: Effective for outdoor applications
+- FCAW: Good for outdoor welding jobs

 2. Common Toxic Substances in Welding Fumes